 - Ramp angle (inches per minute) is the angle at which your end mill enters the material, which can improve the lifespan of your end mill.

 To give you a better understanding of how to program a toolpath, let’s run through an example.
 Once you’ve set up your stock and orientated your model within the stock, go to the toolbar and select the 3D Adaptive Clearing toolpath.
 This toolpath clears the bulk of your material in the most efficient way possible using a high-speed machining (HSM) strategy that avoids sharp 90º turns.

 When you select the 3D adaptive toolpath, a new window will pop up.
 In the Tool tab, click the Select button and choose your end mill.
-For toolpaths where you need to clear a lot of material, we recommend using either 1/4” or 1/8” flat end mills.
-The Helical 1/4”, 3-flute, 35º flat end mill that comes with your Desktop CNC Milling Machine is perfect for these kinds of operations.
+For toolpaths where you need to clear a lot of material, we recommend using either 2-flute or single flute 1/4” or 1/8” flat end mills.

 When you select your tool, the speeds and feeds parameters will update in the Tool tab.
 The recipes that come with the Bantam Tools Fusion 360 Tool Library are default speeds and feeds.
-As you get more comfortable using the Desktop CNC Milling Machine and certain tools, feel free to tweak these recipes to meet your specific needs.
+As you get more comfortable using your Bantam Tools Milling Machine and certain tools, feel free to tweak these recipes to meet your specific needs.

 Next, go to the Geometry tab.
 Rather than machine away all the material, program this toolpath to clear only what you need to optimize your milling operation.
 To do this, create a machining boundary by selecting Silhouette and then enter a value for the boundary.
 When deciding on how large or small the boundary should be, take into account the size of your tooling and your fixturing so you don’t break an end mill or have a collision.